Want to write for Synapsis? Send us a pitch.

 Caroline Hensley is a PhD candidate in the English Literary Studies program at the University of Wisconsin-Madison.
 Her research focuses on contemporary literatures in which experiences of disability, illness, and healthcare are contextualized within global encounters, such as medical imperialism, disease circulation, and transnational travel.
 Broadly, her work aims to tease out the overlaps and antagonisms between the health humanities and disability studies.
 As an undergraduate who simultaneously pursued a BA in English and BS in Health Studies, Caroline appreciates that both her research and her current position as a Career Advisor for UW students allow her to reflect on the value (and drawbacks) of interdisciplinary thinking.
 She can be contacted at cmhensley@wisc.edu.

-Naomi Michalowicz is a PhD candidate at Columbia University’s English and Comparative Literature Department.
-Her dissertation project explores the concept of intelligence, and how the tumultuous history of intelligence definitions, testing, and measurement has shaped representations of human minds in 20th-century novels.
-Naomi’s interests focus on the intersection of literature and cognitive science, artificial intelligence, and developmental and educational psychology.
-Naomi holds a BA in English Literature and Classics from Tel Aviv University.
+Naomi Michalowicz holds a PhD in English from Columbia University, where she is now teaching a Core Curriculum literature course.
+Her dissertation project explored the concept of intelligence, and how the tumultuous history of intelligence definitions, testing, and measurement has shaped representations of human minds in 20th-century novels.
+Naomi’s interests focus on the intersection of literature and cognitive science, artificial intelligence, and developmental and educational psychology, as well as the disciplinary history of those fields.
+She is a mother to one, wonderful, small human.

 Rebecca M. Rosen (she/her) is an Assistant Professor of English at Murray State University.
 Her book project, Postmortem Life: Anatomy, Autopsy and Testimony in Early America, considers how the voices of deceased people were extracted, interpreted, or stifled through forensic means, and how such practices formed the basis of an autoptic culture of testimonial retrieval in early America and the larger Atlantic world.
 This study demonstrates how postmortem practices illuminate conceptions of the deceased body as subject, object, and witness, and how such formulations contributed to the development of life writing.
 Contact Rebecca by email.